General Information

 Relocation Payments

 Landlords are required to pay relocation expenses to tenants who are being temporarily evicted for capital improvement or rehabilitation work.
-Pursuant to Ordinance Section 37.9C, where the work is expected to displace the tenant for twenty days or more, each authorized occupant, regardless of age, who has lived in the unit for at least one year is entitled to a relocation payment of $4,500.00 (as of March 1, 2007), with a maximum payment of $13,500.00 per unit.
-In addition, each elderly tenant who is 60 years or older, and each disabled tenant, and each household with one or more minor children, is entitled to an additional payment of $3,000.00.
+Check here for current relocation payment amounts when a tenant is displaced for twenty days or more.
+Pursuant to Ordinance Section 37.9C, where the work is expected to displace the tenant for twenty days or more, each authorized occupant, regardless of age, who has lived in the unit for at least one year is entitled to a relocation payment with a maximum allowable payment amount per unit.
+In addition, each elderly tenant who is 60 years or older, and each disabled tenant, and each household with one or more minor children, is entitled to an additional payment.
 Each year commencing March 1, 2007, the amount of these relocation payments, including the maximum relocation expenses per unit, is adjusted for inflation.

 However, if the landlord is performing capital improvement or rehabilitation work that will temporarily displace the tenant for less than 20 days, the amount of relocation costs is governed by California Civil Code Section 1947.9 and not Ordinance Section 37.9C.
-As of January 1, 2013, the amount of relocation costs due per tenant household under Civil Code Section 1947.9 is $275.00 per day, in addition to any actual moving expenses if it is necessary to move the tenant’s possessions out of the unit.
-In the alternative, Civil Code Section 1947.9 gives a landlord the option of providing the displaced tenant with a comparable rental unit, plus payment of any moving expenses, instead of paying relocation for temporary displacements of less than 20 days.
+Check here for current relocation payment amounts when a tenant is displaced for less than 20 days.

 The landlord is required to give all occupants of the unit written notice of relocation rights on or before the date of service of the eviction notice and shall also provide a copy of Ordinance Section 37.9C.
 Such notification shall include a statement describing the additional relocation expenses available for eligible tenants who are senior or disabled and for households with children.
 The landlord must file a copy of this notification with the Rent Board within 10 days after service of the notice, together with a copy of the eviction notice and proof of service upon the tenant.
 Within 30 days of receiving a tenant’s claim for the additional payment because of age, disability, or having children in the household, the landlord must inform the Rent Board in writing of the tenant’s claim and whether or not the landlord disputes the claim.
 However, the Rent Board does not have authority to accept or decide petitions regarding a tenant’s claim for additional relocation expenses based on age, disability or having children in the household.
 Such disputes must be resolved in another forum.